-“The Tesla Model S 70D has a 240-mile range, room for five, excellent power and steering, and fast charge capability,” said John Nielsen, AAA’s managing director of Automotive Engineering and Repair.
+“The Tesla Model S 70D has a 240-mile range, room for five, excellent power and steering, and fast charge capability,” said Greg Brannon, AAA’s director of Automotive Engineering.
 “Add sleek styling, great acceleration and an air of sophistication that separates it from other alternative-fueled vehicles and you see why the Model S 70D was our top vehicle this year.”

 2016 AAA Top Green Car and Top 5 points:

 - 2014 BMW i3 88.47

 - 2016 Audi A3 Sportback e-tron Premium 83.49

 - 2015 Subaru Outback 2.5i Premium 81.96

 Each of 13 evaluations was scored on 0-10 points.
 Scores were totaled to determine top vehicles.
 The guide summarizes vehicle specifications, test scores, data and observations and lists its strengths and weaknesses.
 Each year, the research center tracks significant changes to a vehicle from model year to model year.
 If no significant changes were made to the power train in 2016, a prior model year’s results were used.
 Top green vehicle winners received AAA’s environmentally-friendly trophy made of sustainable bamboo and recycled aluminum.